-You are cordially invited to attend the Annual Meeting of Stockholders of The Hain Celestial Group, Inc., which will be held at 1111 Marcus Avenue, Lake Success, New York on Tuesday, November 19, 2013, at 11:00 a.m., Eastern Time.
+You are cordially invited to attend the Annual Meeting of Stockholders of The Hain Celestial Group, Inc., which will be held at 1111 Marcus Avenue, Lake Success, New York on Thursday, November 20, 2014, at 11:00 a.m., Eastern Time.

-At our annual meeting, our stockholders will vote on (1) the election of our directors, (2) the advisory vote regarding the compensation of our named executive officers for the fiscal year ended June 30, 2013, as set forth in the accompanying proxy statement, (3) the amendment of our Amended and Restated 2002 Long Term Incentive and Stock Award Plan and (4) the ratification of the appointment of our registered independent accountants.
+At our annual meeting, our stockholders will vote on (1) the election of our directors, (2) the proposal to amend our By-Laws to provide for majority voting in uncontested director elections, (3) the proposal to amend our Certificate of Incorporation to increase the number of authorized shares of common stock, (4) the adoption of an Executive Incentive Plan intended to comply with Section 162(m) of the Internal Revenue Code, (5) the advisory vote regarding the compensation of our named executive officers for the fiscal year ended June 30, 2014, as set forth in the accompanying proxy statement, (6) the Amended and Restated 2002 Long Term Incentive and Stock Award Plan, and (7) the ratification of the appointment of our registered independent accountants.
 In addition to these formal items of business, we will review the major developments of the past year and share with you some of our plans for the future.
 You will have an opportunity to ask questions and express your views to the senior management of The Hain Celestial Group, Inc. and members of the Board of Directors, who will also be present.